ps-mr/hesspl-2014/index.md

 deferred to the subsequent break.
 Registration for lightning talks will be on the same day.
 * The **[workshop program](abstracts.html)** is now available.
+* We plan to collect and publish the slides of all interested presenters.

 ### Call for participation
 We warmly invite all programming-language researchers in Hesse to the Second